Bercow claims 'concerning', says No 10

 A spokesman for Mr Bercow said there was "no substance" to the allegations.

+"I am also happy to confirm that the great majority of people who have left my service have done so on perfectly amicable terms."

-Angus Sinclair told Newsnight that he faced angry outbursts from Mr Bercow whilst working for him in 2009-10 - all of which Mr Bercow denies.
+Mr Sinclair told Newsnight that he faced angry outbursts from Mr Bercow whilst working for him in 2009-10 - all of which Mr Bercow denies.

-He claims the Speaker would undermine him in front of other staff and, on one occasion, smashed a phone on his desk.
+He claims the Speaker would undermine him in front of other staff, mimic him, and, on one occasion, Mr Bercow smashed a phone on his desk.

+The PM's spokesman said there were a number of ways an investigation could move forward.

+He said the House authorities - the employers of parliamentary staff - could consider the best way for an investigation to be carried out, or the Parliamentary Standards Commissioner could investigate a named MP alleged to have breached the code of conduct.

 Mr Sinclair said he was paid £86,250 in 2010 when he was given a "compulsory early retirement" by Commons authorities, as part of a deal that required him to sign a non-disclosure agreement.